Traversodontidae: Phylogeny

 Traversodontidae belongs to a large clade of cynodonts called Cynognathia.
 Most phylogenetic analyses place it as the sister taxon to the family Trirachodontidae, and both groups are placed in the cynognathian clade Gomphodontia.
 The analysis of Kammerer et al. (2012) found strong support for two clades within Traversodontidae: the subfamily Gomphodontosuchinae, which had been identified in 2008, and the newly named subfamily Massetognathinae.
 Below is a cladogram from that analysis:

 Paleobiology

 While most traversodonts were relatively large cynodonts, particularly Scalenodontoides with extrapolated 60cm skull making it potentially the largest nonmammalian cynodont, some Late Triassic European forms like Maubeugia and Habayia were very small.
 These traversodonts lived during the Rhaetian stage of the latest Triassic when rising sea levels divided western Europe into an island archipelago.
 Traversodontids on these islands likely became smaller as a result of insular dwarfism.

+Dental microwear evidence reveals that traversodontids appear to have fed on relatively abrasive plant material relative to basal sauropodomorphs, which fed on softer vegetation, thus effectively partitioning their environment's resources with them.